burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 D()
 ```

-2. Execution of constructors of directly base classes in the order from left to right from the class description (and not in the order specified in the initialization list).

-3. Initialization of class members in the order specified in the class description (again, not in the order specified in the initialization list).

-4. Execution of the function body of the constructor.

-5. The constructor also introduces an implicit conversion.
-To suppress implicit conversion, the constructor must be declared with the `explicit` parameter. ([1], p.333)

-6. In C/C++, when using custom conversions via constructors without `explicit` keyword or defined `type conversions` - only one level of implicit conversions is allowed.

 ## Logic behind Executing Destructors

-When processing the destructor, identical actions behind the logic of constructor's execution is performed but in reverse order.
+When processing the destructor, identical actions behind the logic of the constructor's execution are performed but in reverse order.

+1. Execution of the destructor body of the class destructor.
-1. Working out the body of the destructor for class members
+2. Working out the body of the destructor for class members
-2. Destructor of direct non-virtual base classes
+3. Destructor of direct non-virtual base classes
-3. If the object is the object of the "deepest" class in the inheritance graph, then virtual base destructors are called
+4. If the object is the object of the "deepest" class in the inheritance graph, then virtual base destructors are called

 ## Deleting Object of Incomplete Type